tiiuae/siglino/README.md

 [![Hugging Face Models](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Model-yellow)](https://huggingface.co/collections/tiiuae/siglino-vision-foundation-models)
 [![Hugging Face Datasets](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Dataset(soon)-green)]()

-This work stems from the **CVPR 2026 SigLino paper**, which designs and applies distillation into a Mixture-of-Experts (MoE) vision architecture.
+This work stems from the **CVPR 2026 AMoE paper**, which designs and applies distillation into a Mixture-of-Experts (MoE) vision architecture.
 We have chosen the name **SigLino** for better clarity (SigLIP2 + DINOv3).

 SigLino is a vision encoder distilled from DINOv3 and SigLIP2 teachers, supporting multi-resolution image understanding with a Mixture-of-Experts (MoE) architecture.